-Mary-Beth A. Cooper, PhD, DM, became the 13th president of Springfield College in August 2013, bringing to the College her experience from a long and distinguished career in higher education administration and community service.
+Mary-Beth A. Cooper, PhD, DM, became the 13th President of Springfield College in August 2013, bringing to the College her experience from a long and distinguished career in higher education administration and community service.

-She has created a strategic vision to build an institution that provides a student-centric experience, most recently embarking on a campaign to create an innovative Learning Commons that is bringing together technology and library services to create a full service learning, research, and project space.
+She has created a strategic vision to build an institution that provides a student-centric experience, and has overseen the implementation of its many initiatives.
+Most recently, she worked with faculty, staff, and students to create the innovative Harold C. Smith Learning Commons that is bringing together faculty excellence, technology, and library services to create a full-service learning, research, and project space.

 President Cooper earned a Bachelor of Arts from the University of Delaware, a Master of Education from the University of Georgia, a Master of Business Administration from the University of Rochester, a Doctor of Philosophy in education administration from Michigan State University, and a Doctor of Management from Case Western Reserve University.

 Known for her volunteer leadership, President Cooper has been named to the National Association of Independent Colleges and Universities Committee on Policy Analysis and Public Relations.
 She was appointed by Massachusetts Gov. Charlie Baker to serve on the Special Commission to Study the Incorporation of Safe and Effective Pain Treatment and Prescribing Practices into the Professional Training of Students that may Prescribe Controlled Substances.